The Shipping Law Review: Denmark

 iii Registration and classification

-Denmark maintains two ship registers – the Danish Ship Register (DAS) and the Danish International Ship Register (DIS) – which are governed by Chapters 1 and 2 of the MSA and the DIS Act,40 respectively.
-The income generated by vessels registered under the Danish flag (whether in the DAS or the DIS) may be subject to the Danish tonnage tax regime, which is considered one of the most competitive and attractive shipping taxation systems in the world.
-The rules on the taxation are primarily set out in the Tonnage Taxation Act.41
+Denmark maintains two ship registers – the Danish Ship Register (DAS) and the Danish International Ship Register (DIS) – which are governed by Chapters 1 and 2 of the MSA and the DIS Act,41 respectively.
+The income generated by vessels registered under the Danish flag (whether with the DAS or the DIS) may be subject to the Danish tonnage tax regime, which is considered one of the most competitive and attractive shipping taxation systems in the world.
+The rules on taxation are primarily set out in the Tonnage Taxation Act.42

 The criteria for registration with the DIS are less strict than for registration with the DAS.
 Also, registration with the DIS allows the vessel's crew to exempt their wages from being subject to taxation.
 However, a vessel registered with the DIS may not transport passengers from one Danish port to another.

-A legal entity in the EU or the EEA that complies with the criteria for registration in the DIS may also make a bareboat registration to the DIS.
+A legal entity in the European Union or the EEA that complies with the criteria for registration with the DIS may also make a bareboat registration with the DIS.
 A bareboat-registered vessel must be under the flag of an EU or EEA Member State.
 A bareboat registration may be granted for a maximum of five years; it may be prolonged by one year at a time.
-Bareboat registration in the DIS does not allow for other rights, such as mortgages, to be registered in the DIS.
+Bareboat registration with the DIS does not allow for other rights, such as mortgages, to be registered with the DIS.

-On 26 April 2018, the government adopted a bill abolishing the regime of registration fees.45 Ship registration is now only subject to an annual fee, which is due for payment each year on 1 March.
-The annual fee is calculated on the basis of the ship's GT.46
+On 26 April 2018, the government adopted a bill abolishing the regime of registration fees.46 Ship registration is now subject only to an annual fee, which is due for payment on 1 March each year.
+The annual fee is calculated on the basis of the ship's GT.47

 Registration of rights